jalapeno/SRv6_dCloud_Lab/lab_5/lab_5-guide.md

 Our first use case is to make path selection through the network based on the cummulative link latency from A to Z. Using latency meta-data is not something traditional routing protocols can do.
 It may be possible to statically build routes through your network using weights to define a path.
 However, what these work arounds cannot do is provide path selection based on near real time data which is possible with an application like Jalapeno.
 This provides customers to have a flexible network policy that can react to changes in the WAN environment.

 > [!TIP]
-> General Arango AQL graph query syntax information [HERE](https://www.arangodb.com/docs/stable/aql/graphs.html)
-> Reference this document on the shortest path algorithim in AQL [HERE](https://www.arangodb.com/docs/stable/aql/graphs-shortest-path.html) (2 minute read).
+> General Arango AQL graph query syntax information can be found [HERE](https://www.arangodb.com/docs/stable/aql/graphs.html).
+Please reference this document on the shortest path algorithim in AQL [HERE](https://www.arangodb.com/docs/stable/aql/graphs-shortest-path.html) (2 minute read).

 In this use case we want to idenitfy the lowest latency path between **xrd01** and **xrd07**.
 We will utilize Arango's shortest path query capabilities and specify latency as our meta-data field to calculate on.
 See image below which shows the shortest latency path we expect to be returned by our query.